• Providing greater access to nutritious food in the community

 From HIP-Cuyahoga to REACH

-Health Improvement Partnership-Cuyahoga (HIP-Cuyahoga) understands that neighborhoods and communities are not all created equal, and some people are born and live in places where it is difficult to grow up healthy.
-The conditions in which people live, and the opportunities they have, form the foundation for health and without them, people are more likely to live shorter, sicker lives.
+Health Improvement Partnership-Cuyahoga (HIP-Cuyahoga) recognizes that our neighborhoods and communities are not created equal, and some individuals are born and live in areas where it is challenging to maintain a healthy lifestyle.
+The conditions in which people live and the opportunities they have form the foundation for health, and without them, people are more likely to live shorter, sicker lives.
 When healthy living is easier, we all live longer and healthier lives.

 Health Matters Here!

-What if on your next visit, your doctor checked your weight, your blood pressure and your ZIP code?
+What if your doctor asked for your ZIP code on your next visit?
 Your neighborhood matters when it comes to your health.
 Your ZIP code can predict how long or healthy you live–but it shouldn’t be this way.
-Cuyahoga County’s urban residents have the poorest health and live the shortest lives–up to 20 years shorter than suburban residents.
-To ensure everyone has the same chance to be healthy, we’re tackling social issues, like structural racism, and personal challenges, like being able to buy healthy foods and exercise safely in ALL of our neighborhoods.
-We know health matters here.
+Cuyahoga County’s urban residents have the poorest health and the shortest life expectancy, with a gap of up to 20 years compared to their suburban counterparts.
+To make sure everyone has an equal chance to be healthy, we’re addressing social issues, such as outdated policies and practices, as well as personal challenges, like access to nutritious food and the ability to exercise safely in ALL of our neighborhoods.

 Get Involved

-HIP-Cuyahoga wants to go beyond simply talking about health in all policies and ensure that we are building opportunities for everyone in Cuyahoga County to be healthy.
-We're collaborating to improve the health of all people in our county by incorporating health and equity into decision-making across sectors, systems and policy areas.
+HIP-Cuyahoga aims to support the health in all policies approach by creating opportunities for everyone in Cuyahoga County to achieve better health.
+We're collaborating to improve the well-being of all people in our county by incorporating health into decision-making across sectors, systems, and policy areas.

 Community Engagement